makerdao/mips/MIP10/mip10.md

 MIP10c18 subproposals must use the template located at **[MIP10c18-Subproposal-Template](MIP10c18-Subproposal-Template.md)**.

+**MIP10c18 is currently frozen until governance takes over the funding of Feed Stipends**

 1. A community member publishes the [MIP10c18-Subproposal-Template](MIP10c18-Subproposal-Template.md) in the Oracle section of the Maker Forum and submits a PR to the MIPS Github repo.

+2. The community reviews the details of the proposal and gives feedback.

+3. Feedback is incorporated into the [MIP10c18-Subproposal-Template](MIP10c18-Subproposal-Template.md) with changes logged in the changelog section.
+Changes are reflected both in the Forum thread as well as in the Github PR.

+4. An Oracle Team submits a Polling Vote to the Governance Portal.

+5. The Oracle Team updates [MIP10c17](MIP10c17-Subproposal-Template.md)

 ---